 This post features 10 gluten-free Rosh Hashanah Recipes and affiliate links.
 Rosh Hashanah is upon us once again and I’m so excited!
 Today I want to share with you my personal favorite gluten-free Rosh Hashanah recipes that will help you have a safe, sweet and totally delicious new year!
 What is Rosh Hashanah?
 Rosh Hashanah […]

 This gluten-free chocolate quinoa cake recipe post contains affiliate links.
 Some of the products mentioned in this post have been sent to me by brands.
 Please see my disclosures for details.
-Passover is almost here and that means it’s time to come up with some new Passover-friendly recipes.
-For those of us on a gluten-free diet, […]
+I love a good chocolate cake like the next person, so when I received a copy of The Healthy Jewish Kitchen by Paula Shoyer, and […]

 This post includes a gluten-free matzah recipe and affiliate links.
 Matzah is also referred to as “matzo.”
 On the first night of Passover, Jews are commanded to eat matzah as a reminder of the food our ancestors ate as they left Egypt in haste.
 Before leaving Egypt, they mixed wheat flour and water but didn’t allow […]